zalando-stups/planb-tokeninfo/README.rst

     Maximum number of entries for upstream token cache.
 It defaults to 10000.
 ``UPSTREAM_CACHE_TTL``
     The TTL for upstream token cache entries.
 It defaults to 60 seconds.
 Zero will disable the cache.
 See also `Time based settings`_
+``UPSTREAM_UUID_TOKENS``
+    The upstream uses tokens which look like UUIDs, e.g. like "df79b952-5192-44ca-b8db-acdfdef4d7e0", default is "false".
 ``REVOCATION_PROVIDER_URL``
     URL of of the Revocation service.
 ``REVOCATION_PROVIDER_REFRESH_INTERVAL``